Paramboia/pokemon-fusion/app/api/generate/README.md

 1. **Replicate Blend**: Creates the initial fusion image by blending features from two Pokémon
 2. **GPT Image Enhancement**: Refines the image using OpenAI's GPT-image-1 model to ensure high quality

-The system is designed for resilience and flexibility, with environment variables controlling which models are enabled.
-If the AI generation fails, the system falls back to the Simple Method.
+The system is designed for resilience, with a simple fallback mechanism if the AI generation fails.

 ## Key Files

 - `route.ts` - Main API endpoint handler that orchestrates the generation process
 - `replicate-blend.ts` - Implementation for the initial fusion using Replicate's blend-images model
 - `dalle.ts` - Enhances the initial fusion using OpenAI's GPT-image-1 model
-- `stable-diffusion.ts` - Implementation for Stable Diffusion 3.5 (requires additional licensing)
 - `config.ts` - Configuration module that sets default environment variables

 ## Generation Pipeline

-The system attempts to generate a fusion using the following sequence:
+The system generates a fusion using the following sequence:

 1. **Primary Flow**:
    - Replicate Blend creates the initial fusion image (img_1)
    - The URL of this image is passed directly to the GPT Image Enhancement
    - GPT Image Enhancement uses the URL to generate a new enhanced image (img_2)
    - The enhanced image (img_2) is shown to the user
+   - If GPT enhancement fails, the initial Replicate Blend image (img_1) is shown

 2. **Fallback Flow**:
-   - If Replicate Blend fails, try Stable Diffusion 3.5
-   - If Stable Diffusion 3.5 fails, use the Simple Method (one of the original Pokémon images)
+   - If Replicate Blend fails, use the Simple Method (one of the original Pokémon images)

 ## Model Approaches

-- **Replicate Blend**: Uses two Pokémon images as input to blend their features
+- **Replicate Blend**: Uses two Pokémon images as input to blend their features into a fusion
-- **GPT Image Enhancement**: Takes the URL output from Replicate Blend and uses it with a simple prompt to generate an improved version: "Make the image better, ensure clean animation-style with smooth outlines, maintain kid-friendly appearance, and ensure completely pure white background"
+- **GPT Image Enhancement**: Takes the URL output from Replicate Blend and uses it with a simple prompt to generate an improved version with clean outlines and animation style
-- **Stable Diffusion 3.5**: Uses advanced diffusion techniques to create a fusion based on the two Pokémon
 - **Simple Method**: Uses one of the original Pokémon images as a fallback if all AI generation methods fail

 ## Adding a New Model